cloudwalk/brlc-monorepo/contracts/capybara-finance-v2/docs/description.md

 3. **Financial Tracking**: Each sub-loan separately tracks the following financial parts remaining to be repaid:
     - the principal,
-    - the accrued remuneratory interest (primary rate),
+    - the accrued remuneratory interest up to the due date (primary interest),
+    - the accrued remuneratory interest post the due date (secondary interest),
     - the accrued moratory interest (penalty rate),
     - the late fee.
    For each financial part, the contract maintains the tracked, repaid, and discounted amounts.

 4. **Interest and Fee Calculations**: The following calculations are performed for each financial part:
+    - the remuneratory interest compounds on (principal + primary interest) up to the due date;
-    - the remuneratory interest compounds on (principal + accrued remuneratory interest);
+    - the remuneratory interest compounds on (principal + primary interest + secondary interest) post the due date;
-    - the moratory interest accrues as simple interest on principal after the due date;
+    - the moratory interest accrues as simple interest on (principal + primary interest) after the due date;
-    - the late fee is imposed as a one-time fee on the principal at the due date.
+    - the late fee is imposed as a one-time fee on the (principal + primary interest) at the due date.

 5. **Sub-Loan Status**: Each sub-loan can have one of the following statuses:
     - `Nonexistent` (default value)